cfengine/masterfiles/MPF.md

 **Note**: This feature is not enabled by default.

-If the class `cfe_internal_core_watchdog_enabled` is defined the mustache template `templates/cfengine_watchdog.mustache` is rendered to `/etc/cron.d/cfengine_watchdog`.
+If the class `cfe_internal_core_watchdog_enabled` is defined, the feature is enabled and the watchdog will be active.
+If the class `cfe_internal_core_watchdog_disabled` is defined, the feature is disabled and the watchdog will not be active.

 By default if enabled the watchdog tries to remediate the following conditions:

 - If `cf-execd` is executable and there is no `cf-execd` process running, then `cf-execd` will be launched.

-- If there are more than 0 `cf-execd` processes running, but the `promise_summary.log` has not been updated in the last 30 minutes all `cf-execd** processes are killed, and the service is re-started.

 **History:**